Lord proprietor

 A lord proprietor is a person granted a royal charter for the establishment and government of an English colony in the 17th century.
 The plural of the term is "lords proprietors" or "lords proprietary".

 Origin

-In the beginning of the European colonial era, trade companies such as the East India Company were the most common method used to settle new land.
+In the beginning of the European colonial era, trade companies, such as the East India Company, were the most common method used to settle new land claimed by a monarch but not effectively occupied.
 That changed after Maryland's Royal Grant in 1632, when King Charles I granted George Calvert, 1st Baron Baltimore, proprietary rights to an area east of the Potomac River in exchange for a share of the income derived there.
-Proprietary colonies later became the most common way to settle areas with British subjects.
-The land was licensed or granted to a proprietor who held expanse power.
-The powers were commonly written into the land charters by using the "Bishop of Durham clause," which recreated the powers and responsibilities once given to the County Palatine of Durham in England.
+Proprietary colonies later became the most common way to settle areas with English subjects.
+The Crown licensed or granted land to a proprietor, who held expanse power.
+The powers were commonly written into the royal land charters by using the "Bishop of Durham clause," which recreated the powers and responsibilities once given to the County Palatine of Durham in England.
 That clause gave the lord proprietor the power to create courts and laws, establish governing bodies and churches, and appoint all governing officials.